mingyuan-tan/Banking-Web-App-.NetCore/README.md

 # a2-s3739706-s3711914     Ming Yuan Tan | Caecario Andika Wardana

 This repository contains a project given by RMIT University.
 The aim of this assignment is to develop an ASP.NET Core Internet Banking website with .NET Core 3.1 framework, using Microsoft Visual Studio 2019 with a Cloud SQL Server 2019 backend.
+A web API has been created to let the admin page access the site's database, and that is located in .NETCore-Project-Part3.

 Business Requirements:
 - Check balances